abdofawzi5/action_service/README.md

 Bug reports and pull requests are welcome on GitHub at [https://github.com/abdofawzi5/action_service](https://github.com/abdofawzi5/action_service).
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License
-The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+The gem is available as open-source under the terms of the [MIT License](http://opensource.org/licenses/MIT).